OpenTermsArchive/engine/CONTRIBUTING.md

   "documents": {
     "<document type>": {
-      "fetch": "<the URL where the document can be found>", "filter": "<an array of service specific filter function names>", "remove": "<a CSS selector, a range selector or an array of selectors that target the noise parts of the document that has to be removed.
+      "fetch": "<the URL where the document can be found>", "executeClientScripts": "<a boolean which allow client scripts to be executed before accessing the content>", "filter": "<an array of service specific filter function names>", "remove": "<a CSS selector, a range selector or an array of selectors that target the noise parts of the document that has to be removed.
 Useful to remove parts that are inside the selected parts>", "select": "<a CSS selector, a range selector or an array of selectors that target the meaningful parts of the document, excluding elements such as headers, footers and navigation>",